-In 1863 Carl Ferdinand married Johanna Kleinoscheg, a very young woman from Graz, who gave birth to 7 children within 8 years.
-She died on June 28, 1872, at the age of not quite 26.
-In 1874 Carl Ferdinand married for the second time Editha Freiin Sunstenau von Schützenthal (born 1846, deceased 1918) from an Austrian officer family.
+In 1863 Carl Ferdinand married Johanna Leopoldine Kleinoschegg, a very young woman from Graz, who gave birth to 7 children within 8 years.
+She died on June 28, 1872, at the age of not quite being 26 years old.
+In 1874 Carl Ferdinand married for the second time Editha Freiin Sunstenau von Schützenthal (born 1846, deceased 1918) from an Austrian officer`s family.
 The Austrian Biographical Encyclopaedia (Volume 6, 1975) highlights her as an “active promoter of higher education for girls”.
 She was a board member of the Vienna Women’s Employment Association and the Association for Women’s Higher Education (President 1912 – 1918), which in 1892 founded the first humanistic grammar school for girls in German-speaking countries (Schulhaus Rahlgasse 4).
 It is also thanks to her influence that the daughters were not only married to aristocrats, but were also allowed to marry artists (the secessionists Kolo Moser and Josef Engelhart).
 Carl Ferdinand left behind a total of 10 children, among them the only son Victor.
-Of the eight grandchildren who had to wear the German Wehrmacht uniform during the Second World War, five did not return home from the East.
+Of the eight grandchildren who had to wear the German “Wehrmacht” uniform during the Second World War, five did not return home from the East.

 Like his parents before him, Carl Ferdinand left the residence in the brewery with his family in 1880 and moved to Landstraßer Hauptstraße 138, where he gladly invited friends and their families, among them the Billroth assistant Anton von Frisch, the sculptor Carl Kundmann or the archaeologist Otto Benndorf, whose excavations in Ephesus he generously supported.
 He also supported the Vienna Künstlerhaus with considerable sums and, above all, arranged for a remarkable expansion of the children’s hospital founded by his father.
 His bust, created by Kundmann, adorned his ballroom.
 Carl Ferdinand also created a rich collection of paintings and acquired Rodaun Castle in 1881.

 In 1896, more and more plagued by depression, he voluntarily put an end to his life by shooting his head with a shotgun.
-On the floor, next to his body, a note with the following content was found: “Please give me the last blessings”.
+On the floor, next to his body, a note with the following content was found: “Please, give me the last sacraments”.

 By and for the descendants of Carl Ferdinand & Johanna Leopoldine Kleinoscheg & Editha Freiin Sunstenau von Schützenthal